Passeport pour le Cosmos: Transformation Humaine et Rencontres Alien (1999), en français pour la première fois, pubblicato da Dervy 2016-02-19.

 Stéphane Allix, INREES

-by Angela Hind
+by Angela Hind, Pier Productions

 Not many scientists are prepared to take tales of alien abduction seriously, but John Mack, a Harvard professor who was killed in a road accident in north London last year, did.
 Ten years on from a row which nearly lost him his job, hundreds of people who claim they were abducted still revere him.
-(An article based upon a BBC Radio 4 radio program, Abduction, Alienation and Reason, originally broadcast June 8, 2005).

-By John E. Mack, M.D., Class of ’51
+by John E. Mack, M.D., Class of ’51